 Independent Study: Independent Study is intended to provide students with an opportunity to go beyond the classroom experience and to pursue and study a particular area of academic interest.
 Credit may be earned for projects that will be coordinated, supervised, and evaluated by a Pelham High School faculty member.
 The Independent Study will be placed in the student's schedule and completed during the regular school day in the building.
 Recognizing the value of self-discovery and self-teaching, the independent study will encourage responsibility and growth.
 Throughout the independent study, students will be asked to define goals regarding what they want to learn or accomplish.
 They will also refine their goals in an ongoing manner to make them specific and realistic.
 Students wanting to undertake an independent study will submit a proposal in writing to their school counselor who will present the proposal to administration for final approval.
 Independent study proposals should be carefully considered and developed in advance with a cooperating faculty member.
-In order to be approved, students must submit their proposal by the end of the school year for the 1st semester of the coming year and by October 1st for the second semester.
+In order to be approved, students must submit their proposal at least ten days prior to the end of the school year for the first semester of the coming year and by the end of Quarter 1 for the second semester.
 In order to qualify for an Independent Study, students must be a junior or senior, maintain a B average in the chosen subject area, and be in good academic standing.
 In no case will an independent study replace a course that is currently running at Pelham High School.
+The Independent Study will be placed in the student's schedule and completed during the regular school day in the building.
+The inclusion of an Independent Study in a student's schedule is not guaranteed.